 In walking around the area, I could only locate a couple of restaurants and bars in the entire Algiers Point neighborhood.
 In fact, many of the shops on the town’s welcome sign are no longer in business.
 So while it’s a pleasant hood, Algiers doesn’t have a ton of activities for tourists.

 Beyond seeing the houses, the top walking attraction is the Jazz Walk of Fame, which spotlights famous jazz musicians over the years.
+That’s a statue of famed musician Louis Armstrong.

 New Orleans is such a history-rich city and the streetcars are a throwback to a more old-fashioned time.
 Between the streetcars, the ferry, and an occasional public bus, I was able to get around town without a vehicle during my entire New Orleans visit.
 Score!